-meet this requirement are marked with an ampersand (&) on the lists in this document.

-4. European Traditions Requirement.
-Objective: To learn to analyze early and/ or modern European cultures and their significance in world affairs.
-At least one course that focuses on European cultures or cultures within the European Tradition.
+European Traditions Objective: To learn to analyze early and/or modern European cultures and their significance in world affairs.
 Courses that meet this requirement are marked with a caret (^) on the lists in this document.

+World Cultures objective: To learn to identify, understand, and appreciate the history, thought, and practices of one or more culutres outside of the European Tradition.
+Courses that meet this requirement are marked with a plus sign (+) on the lists in this document.